-All gardens are different and all our designs are unique, therefore the following is a guide.
+All gardens are different and all our designs are unique, therefore the following information is a guide.

 - Discuss your needs, likes and dislikes and assess any challenges presented, proposing possible solutions where necessary